Pepper Spray Frequently Asked Questions

 Is Mace the same as Pepper Spray?

 No, Mace is not the same as pepper spray.
 People often tend to get both of these confused.
-Mace is simply a trademarked brand of security defense sprays manufactured by Mace Security International.
+Mace is a trademarked brand of security defense sprays manufactured by Mace Security International.
+If you're interested in a more in depth explanation, here are important differences you should know when it comes to Pepper Spray vs. Mace.

 Is Pepper Spray safe?